This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

 In contrast, notice the custom-cut cable below.

-As already stated, the Brass connectors.discovery solved corrosion issues.
+As already stated, the Brass connectors discovery solved corrosion issues and other problematic issues commonly known.

 But now it's time to consider improving upon another existing "cookie-cutter" convention.

-Cutting tailored cable lengths allowed for reduced costs in cabling,
+Now to Cut tailored cable lengths allowing for reduced costs in cabling,

 reduced phantom energy loss,

-and allowed for a safer, more predictable work space.
+and allowing for a safer, more predictable work space.

 When it is opportune, checking specific gravity within the battery cells is a great way to see the true health of a battery.